Cairo: After 1956

 In the second half of the 20th century, Cairo continued to grow enormously in both population and area.
 Between 1947 and 2006, the population of Greater Cairo went from 2,986,280 to 16,292,269.
 The population explosion also drove the rise of "informal" housing ('ashwa'iyyat), meaning housing that was built without any official planning or control.
 The exact form of this type of housing varies considerably but usually has a much higher population density than formal housing.
 By 2009, over 63% of the population of Greater Cairo lived in informal neighbourhoods, even though these occupied only 17% of the total area of Greater Cairo.
 According to economist David Sims, informal housing has the benefits of providing affordable accommodation and vibrant communities to huge numbers of Cairo's working classes, but it also suffers from government neglect, a relative lack of services, and overcrowding.

 The "formal" city was also expanded.
 The most notable example was the creation of Madinat Nasr, a huge government-sponsored expansion of the city to the east which officially began in 1959 but was primarily developed in the mid-1970s.
-Starting in 1977 the Egyptian government established the New Urban Communities Authority to initiate and direct the development of new planned cities on the outskirts of Cairo, generally established on desert land.
+In 1979, the government established the New Urban Communities Authority (NUCA) to initiate and direct the development of new towns on the outskirts of Cairo, generally established on desert land.
 These new satellite cities were intended to provide housing, investment, and employment opportunities for the region's growing population as well as to pre-empt the further growth of informal neighbourhoods.
 As of 2014, about 10% of the population of Greater Cairo lived in the new cities.

 Concurrently, Cairo established itself as a political and economic hub for North Africa and the Arab world, with many multinational businesses and organisations, including the Arab League, operating out of the city.
 In 1979 the historic districts of Cairo were listed as a UNESCO World Heritage Site.

-In 1992, Cairo was hit by an earthquake causing 545 deaths, injuring 6,512 and leaving around 50,000 people homeless.
+In 1992, Cairo was hit by an earthquake which caused 545 deaths, injured 6,512 and left around 50,000 people homeless.